viamrobotics/docs/docs/tutorials/slam-cartographer.md

 Now you're ready to configure SLAM to use your dataset and to run in offline mode.

-### Configuring SLAM with Viam
+#### Add Cartographer in Offline Mode as a SLAM Service

-Next, add SLAM to your configuration on the Viam app.
+Next, add Cartographer as a SLAM service to your configuration on the Viam app.
 To enable offline mode, set the `use_live_data` flag to `false`.
-This tells the slam service to use only data found within the data directory you specified in your config.
+This tells the SLAM service to use only data found within the `data_dir` directory you specified in your config while running Simultaneous Location and Mapping.

 In your web browser, navigate to your robot on the Viam app ([https://app.viam.com](https://app.viam.com)).
 In the **CONFIG** tab, click on "Raw JSON", and copy/paste the following configuration: